Senior Center News

 To make an appointment, register for programs or for more information, please call Amy Miller at 860-721-2979 or email firstname.lastname@example.org.

 If you would like to receive regular emails and updates from the WSC, please email email@example.com to be added to our email distribution list.
-Receive a weekly update on programming, events and important information such as vaccines, taxes and reopening plans.
+Receive a weekly update on programming, events and important information such as vaccines, tax assistance and status of programs at the Center.

 Programs and Activities